 Torn Earlobe Repair

 The surgery for a torn earlobe is performed in office and takes approximately one half-hour to an hour depending on how many tears there are.
 The surgery focuses on creating a natural-looking repair for the tear.
 Patients return to our office after one week to have their sutures removed.
 The cost for torn earlobe repair starts at $900.

 What’s the Ideal Age to Undergo an Otoplasty?

 Because of the possibility of teasing and bullying for children who have protruding or prominent ears, Dr. Porter recommends having an otoplasty at the age of 6 in order to correct the issue.
 While it’s possible to correct ears later in life, by that point, the patient might be psychologically and emotionally damaged from the judgment they’ve faced from others.
 However, it is possible for otoplasty to be performed too early, before the ears have finished developing.
-For most children in Washington, DC, Dr. Porter recommends thinking about otoplasty around the ages of six to eight.
+For most children, Dr. Porter recommends thinking about otoplasty around the ages of six to eight.
 At this point, the ears will have reached maturity and can be manipulated without the risk of them further changing shape.

 During an otoplasty in children, Dr. Porter can work on a number of cosmetic defects, including:

 - Ears that are the wrong size, position, or shape

 - Shell ear, which is when part of the outer rim of the ear is missing

 - Lop ear, which is when the ear tips fold down and forward